 Becoming a new mom is a wonderful gift, but it can also be overwhelming.
 Sometimes pregnant women and new moms just need help.
 Fortunately, OhioHealth offers many resources for before and after the big day.
 How will you and your partner learn to change diapers and burp a newborn?
 We can help.
-Breastfeeding have you stumped?
+Does breastfeeding have you stumped?
 We’ve got you covered.

 Here’s a list of resources we think will be most helpful as you, family and friends get ready for your baby’s arrival: